 SPEAKER 8: North of 35 but I don’t know the exact number.

 SPEAKER 9: 12.
 I wasn’t going for quantity.

 SPEAKER 9: And it was more about who could withstand this screening process.
 If you can’t write me a note, if you can’t talk on the phone, if you won’t let me do a background check, and I did a background check on everybody.

 SPEAKER 10: In my personal life, I think it’s like 35 and in terms of work, I started keeping track of how many people that I’ve been with when I first started working and I very quickly realized that there was no point in doing that.
-To me, sex work life and personal life are very separate so I don’t even count those people.
-But I did run the numbers in terms of full-service clients back when I first started it was already at a thousand.
+To me, sex work and personal life are very separate so I don’t even count those people but I did run the numbers in terms of sole service clients back when I first started it was already at the thousands.
 After being in and out of the industry for about 7 years, your guess is as good as mine.
 10000?
 I have no idea.
-And I don’t think it serves me to know that number either.
+And I don’t think it serves me to know that number.

 SPEAKER 11: Yeah.

 SPEAKER 12: I honestly have no idea.

 SPEAKER 14: I tried like maybe I could come up with a range.